civican/legisinfo/44-1/bills/C-13/bill_text.md

 ### Section 57

-The portion of subsection 9(1) of the Act before paragraph (a) is replaced by the following:
+  ****(1)**** The portion of subsection 9(1) of the Act before paragraph (a) is replaced by the following:

 ### Section 9

       **(1)** Employees of a federally regulated private business who occupy or are assigned to positions in a workplace in Quebec or a region with a strong francophone presence have the right to

+  **(2)** Subsection 9(2.1) of the Act is replaced by the following:

+    **(2.1)** When a federally regulated private business that has workplaces in Quebec or a region with a strong francophone presence publishes in a language other than French an advertisement to fill a position — including through recruitment, hiring, transfer or promotion — that is assigned to one of those workplaces, the business must also publish the advertisement in French and ensure the simultaneous publication of both linguistic versions by means that are of the same nature and that reach a target public of a proportionally comparable size.

+### Section 57.1

+Subsection 9.2(1) of the Act is replaced by the following:

+### Section 9.2

+  **(1)** A trade union that represents employees of a federally regulated private business who occupy or are assigned to positions in a workplace in Quebec or a region with a strong francophone presence has the right to receive communications and documents from the federally regulated private business in French.

 ### Section 58

-The portion of subsection 10(1) of the Act before paragraph (a) is replaced by the following:
+  ****(1)**** The portion of subsection 10(1) of the Act before paragraph (a) is replaced by the following:

 ### Section 10

       **(1)** A federally regulated private business that has workplaces in Quebec or a region with a strong francophone presence must take measures to foster the use of French in those workplaces.
 Those measures must include

+  **(2)** The portion of subsection 10(1.1) of the Act before paragraph (a) is replaced by the following:

+    **(1.1)** A committee established under paragraph (1)(c) by a federally regulated private business that has workplaces in Quebec or a region with a strong francophone presence must develop programs intended to generalize the use of French at all levels of the business in those workplaces, through the following:

 ### Section 59

-  **(1)** Subsection 11(1) of the Act is replaced by the following:
+  **(1)** **The portion of** subsection 11(1) of the Act **before paragraph (a)** is replaced by the following:

 ### Section 11

-      **(1)** A federally regulated private business that has workplaces in Quebec or a region with a strong francophone presence must not treat adversely an employee who occupies or is assigned to a position in one of those workplaces for the sole reason that the employee does not have a sufficient knowledge of a language other than French or that the employee has exercised a right under this Act or made a complaint to the Commissioner.
+      **(1)** A federally regulated private business that has workplaces in Quebec or a region with a strong francophone presence must not treat adversely an employee who occupies or is assigned to a position in one of those workplaces for **any of the following reasons**:

-  **(2)** Section 11 of the Act is amended by adding the following after subsection (2):
+  **(2)** **Subsection** 11**(3)** of the Act is **replaced** by the following:

     **(2.1)** A federally regulated private business that has workplaces in a region with a strong francophone presence must not treat adversely an employee who occupies or is assigned to a position in one of those workplaces on or before the day on which this subsection comes into force for the sole reason that the employee does not have a sufficient knowledge of French.

+    **(3)** Requiring an employee to have a knowledge of a language other than French does not constitute adverse treatment for the purposes of subsection (1) if the federally regulated private business is able to demonstrate that a knowledge of that language is objectively required by reason of the nature of the work to be performed by the employee and, in the case of a business that has workplaces in Quebec, the business sets out the reasons that justify the requirement in any advertisement to fill a position assigned to one of those workplaces that requires such knowledge.

+  **(3)** The portion of subsection 11(4) of the Act before paragraph (a) is replaced by the following:

+    **(4)** For the purposes of subsection (3), a federally regulated private business that has workplaces in Quebec, before requiring knowledge of a language other than French of an employee who occupies or is assigned to one of those workplaces, must, in order to demonstrate that a knowledge of that language is objectively required by reason of the nature of the work to be performed by the employee, at a minimum,

+  **(4)** The portion of subsection 11(4) of the Act before paragraph (a) is replaced by the following:

+    **(4)** For the purposes of subsection (3), in order to demonstrate that a knowledge of a language other than French is objectively required by reason of the nature of the work to be performed by the employee, a federally regulated private business must, before requiring such knowledge, at a minimum,

+  **(5)** Subsections 11(6) and (7) of the Act are replaced by the following:

+    **(6)** A federally regulated private business that has workplaces in Quebec or a region with a strong francophone presence must take all reasonable measures to prevent, in the work environment, the adverse treatment of an employee referred to in subsection (1) for any of the reasons referred to in that subsection or of an employee referred to in subsection (2) for the reason referred to in that subsection.

+    **(7)** If a federally regulated private business that has workplaces in Quebec or a region with a strong francophone presence is made aware of the adverse treatment, in the work environment, of an employee referred to in subsection (1) for any of the reasons referred to in that subsection or of an employee referred to in subsection (2) for the reason referred to in that subsection, it must take all reasonable measures to make the adverse treatment cease.

 ### Section 60